 Through the passage of Public Act 99-0906, "the Agency shall no longer include the procurement of renewable energy resources in the annual procurement plans" and "shall instead develop a long-term renewable resources procurement plan."
-10 Thus, the procurement of Renewable Energy Resources was included in the IPA's Long-Term Renewable Resources Procurement Plan (with the Initial Plan having been approved by the Illinois Commerce Commission in Docket No. 17-0838 in April 2018, and subsequently revised with the final revised plan published in conformance with the Commission Order in Docket No. 19-0995 on April 20,2020) rather than this Plan.
+10 Thus, the procurement of Renewable Energy Resources was included in the IPA's Long-Term Renewable Resources Procurement Plan rather than this Plan.
+The IPA's Initial Plan was approved by the Commission in April of 2018, and its First Revised Plan was approved in February of 2020.
+Concurrent with the release of this draft 2022 Electricity Procurement Plan, the Agency has also released a draft of the Second Revised Long-Term Plan for public comment.